AlainParadis/designschool/_topics/types-of-swatches.md

     Don't ungroup the artwork.
 Use Isolation Mode instead.
   </div>

   When it comes to the RGB graphics, you need to create a new document that's in RGB colour mode.
-Paste the graphic into this new document and save it as <span class="sans fw600 darkgreen">rgb.ai</span> in our working folder.
+Paste the graphic into this new document and save it as <span class="fw600 darkgreen">rgb.ai</span> in our working folder.

 assignment: |
   Apply colours to the logo as directed in the provided Illustrator document.
 Make sure you check your work with the Separations Preview panel.